SDVentures/Contour/README.md

 ### Applying configuration

-To use configurator, you need to create an instance of the [AppConfigConfigurator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/AppConfigConfigurator.cs) class.
+[AppConfigConfigurator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/AppConfigConfigurator.cs) class is used for applying xml-configuration.

-Class constructor can take an object, implementing [IDependencyResolver](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/IDependencyResolver.cs) interface, which is uses for getting bus client dependencies.
-It can be used for searching message handlers or specifying life cycle handler.
-If concrete client configuration is not required to specify external dependencies, this parameter can be omitted.
-For simplifying, instead of implementing a particular class, you can use the delegate of [DependencyResolverFunc](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/LambdaDependencyResolver.cs) type.
+Class constructor can take an object, implementing [IDependencyResolver](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/IDependencyResolver.cs) interface, which is used for getting bus client dependencies.
+It is used for searching message handlers, validators or specifying life cycle handler.
+If concrete client configuration doesn’t require external dependencies, this parameter can be omitted.
+For simplicity, instead of implementing a particular class, you can pass to the constructor  delegate of [DependencyResolverFunc](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/LambdaDependencyResolver.cs) type.

-For example, a typical creation of object [AppConfigConfigurator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/AppConfigConfigurator.cs) using Ninject for obtaining handlers looks as follows:
+For example, typical creation of [AppConfigConfigurator](https://github.com/SDVentures/Contour/blob/master/Sources/Contour/Configurator/AppConfigConfigurator.cs) object using Ninject container:
 ```csharp
 var configurator = new AppConfigConfigurator((name, type) => kernel.Get(type, name));
 ```

-To apply configuration, method Configure is used, which must be invoked during the bus instance creation.
+To apply configuration ‘Configure’ method is used, which must be invoked during the bus instance creation.
 ```csharp
 var bus = new BusFactory().Create(cfg =>
 {